Hermit-commits-code/spicy-reads-pwa/README.md

 - Open the app in your browser or install it as a PWA on your device.
 - Add, edit, and organize books with spice ratings, moods, and lists.
+- Share books to the public Social Feed and see what others are reading (Social tab).
 - Use the **Backup & Restore** section in Settings to export/import your data locally or via the cloud.
 - Sign in to enable cloud sync and backup features.